Storytelling: A powerful wellness tool

 Storytelling and wellness

 Translating this type of information using the values-based meaning of stories can be very effective (8,9).
 Doing so can enhance understanding and learning by increasing the listener's intellectual investment and creating an emotional bond between them and the speaker (8).
 It helps listeners reorganise implicit information such as knowledge, attitudes and perception into new patterns in their own minds (10).
 This can essentially reframe the listener's perspectives on a topic.
-Technical research literacy or knowledge is not required to listen to a narrative story, so this process can also increase inclusivity and reach among non-academic populations (4).
+Technical knowledge and research literacy is not required to listen to a narrative story, so this process can also support inclusivity and increase reach among non-academic populations (4).
 When storytelling is used in community-based health promotion it can promote connection, understanding, self-expression, health literacy and the elevation of voices of those that are typically excluded from daily discourse (9,11).

 One of the primary differences between imparting knowledge through objective facts and storytelling is that the latter elicits emotions and passion.
 This can prove a source of inspiration and motivation to kickstart a person into action (4,5,10,11).
 When we listen to the stories of others, we inevitably connect the content to our own experiences, creating the personal meaning required to take action in our own lives (10).
-Stories also improve our chances of memorising content and achieving clarity of meaning, as opposed to just a dry retelling of facts (1,4).
+Stories also improve our chances of memorising content and achieving clarity of meaning, as opposed to a simple retelling of facts (1,4).

 Imagine a world where you learn about the health risks of refined sugar through Gregory Grasshopper's overindulgence!
 Well, you get my point.